 Our Strategic Actions are led by the University's Safer Communities Office and involve consultation with our key stakeholders, including our students and staff.
 These initiatives were endorsed by the University Executive's People and Culture Committee in August 2024.

-The 2022 Annual Report presents data regarding disclosures and complaints made to the University in 2022 and details our many and varied actions to educate and engage with our community to prevent and respond to sexual misconduct.
+Our annual reports present data regarding disclosures and complaints made to the University and detail our many and varied actions to educate and engage with our community to prevent and respond to sexual misconduct.

 The 1800 SYD HLP (1800 793 457) phone service can immediately connect members of our community to Protective Services, Safer Communities Office, complaints handling staff and support services.